-Explore the best trails in Tennessee with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Tennessee with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 I took our 2 youngest daughters and our husky on this trail today.
 Seemed easy enough, but coming back the incline sneeks up on you when you haven't walked or hiked for 3 months.
 We will definitely come back when the flowers and trees are in bloom.

 Hard going up to the right.
 At the top turn right and go up the metal stairs to the park.
 Going back go right at the stairs and then bear LEFT at the fork.
 4.68 mile loop.
 Careful on the way down--easy but precariously skinny goat trail on a bluff requires you pay attention to your foot work.
 Safety first.